Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Dataset

 \subsection{Insider Threats}

-Insider threats are highly diverse, exhibiting countless variations, as insiders possess significantly broader action spaces compared to traditional vulnerability exploitation scenarios.
-In \dataset, we adopt the unified categorization framework proposed in previous work~\cite{homoliak2019insight}, which synthesizes existing taxonomies using the methodology of `who, what, where, when, why, and how' (5W1H)~\cite{yang20115w1h}.
-Given the complexity and scale of contemporary insider threats, our goal is to capture as many attack types as possible to support comprehensive simulation and evaluation.
+Insider threats present a highly heterogeneous class of adversarial activity, given that trusted insiders typically possess a far broader action space than external attackers who exploit vulnerabilities.
+In our dataset (\dataset), we adopt the unified categorisation framework introduced in prior research \cite{homoliak2019insight}, anchored in the ``who, what, where, when, why and how'' (5W1H) methodology \cite{yang20115w1h}.
+This approach supports our aim to model as many meaningful insider-attack types as possible and thereby facilitate comprehensive simulation and evaluation.

-To this end, we explore existing public databases that report real-world insider incidents, including the Data Broker Database~\cite{prc2025databroker}, the U.S. Attorney's Office~\cite{usao2025}, and the Federal Bureau of Investigation~\cite{fbi2025}.
-In total, we incorporate 12 individual attack types, along with three hybrid attacks that combine multiple attack patterns.
-All hybrid attack scenarios are selected based on real-world cases documented by the U.S. Department of Justice~(DOJ).
-A summary and detailed description of each attack considered are provided in Table~\ref{tab:attacks}.
+To this end, we survey public incident databases documenting real-world insider events, including the Data Broker Database \cite{prc2025databroker}, the U.S. Attorney's Office records \cite{usao2025}, and the Federal Bureau of Investigation (FBI) archives \cite{fbi2025}.
+In total, we incorporate 12 distinct attack types, as well as three hybrid scenarios that combine multiple attack patterns.
+These hybrid cases were selected on the basis of documented real-world cases from the United States Department of Justice (DOJ).

+For each defined attack scenario, we systematically map the corresponding behaviors to the MITRE ATT\&CK for Enterprise framework by assigning relevant TTPs.
+As shown in \autoref{tab:attack-TTP}, the example IP theft scenario is modeled as a three-stage attack chain.
+The first stage involves insider recruitment and credential co-option, mapped to Trusted Relationship (T1199) and Valid Accounts (T1078).
+The second stage captures social engineering-driven privilege acquisition through internal corporate email and improper approval of elevated access, corresponding to Social Engineering (T1566) and Valid Accounts (T1078).
+The final stage models the exfiltration of source code and design documents to removable media, aligned with Exfiltration over Physical Medium (T1052).

+For each stage, we specify a concise procedure, identify observable artifacts such as anomalous inter-peer communications, and enumerate the primary data sources that support detection (e.g., email logs).
+These tables include Step, Tactic, Technique, Sub technique, Procedure, Observable Evidence, Detection Data Sources, and Impact for all attack scenarios.
+Such structured TTP mappings enable targeted log collection during attack simulation and establish a clear linkage between simulated attack techniques and the resulting log data for subsequent analysis.